jugglingdev/jugglingdev/README.md

     🌼 Measure What Matters
     🌼 Willpower Doesn't Work
     🌼 It Doesn't Have to Be Crazy at Work
-    🔸 Atomic Habits

 <h3>Other</h3>

     🌼 Building a Storybrand
-    🔸 Culture Code
-    🔸 Solve for Happy: Engineer Your Path to Joy

 <br>